KAZABUILD/KAZABUILD/BUGS.md

 - Status: pending
 - Source: frontend
 - Details: The way performance is displayed for CPU parts is too long when displayed as a float.

+[00007-A] The 3d model display still allows user interaction - the bug was not fixed.
+- Type: error
+- Status: pending
+- Source: frontend
+- Details: The 3d model should be immutable.

+[00032] Price is not loaded for the components correctly.
+- Type: incorrect implementation/error/missing feature
+- Status: pending
+- Source: frontend
+- Details: There can be several prices for a components so the lowest one should be chosen (or some other metric).

+[00033] Explore builds and build pages takes around 10 seconds to load.
+- Type: error
+- Status: pending
+- Source: frontend

+[00005-A] User cannot open any link in a new card in the browser - the bug was not fixed.
+- Type: missing feature
+- Status: FIXED
+- Source: frontend
+- Details: The user should have the option to easily open any link on the website on another card.
+When right clicking an element on the website it should display an option to open in new card, when middle clicking it should open in a new card.

+[00006-A] About us section is missing team member pictures.
+- Type: missing feature
+- Status: pending
+- Source: frontend

+[00034] The default image is not loading in the explore builds sections and the build pages.
+- Type: error
+- Status: pending
+- Source: frontend

+[00035] The forum posts sorting by categories doesn't work.
+- Type: error
+- Status: pending
+- Source: frontend
+- Details: Error loading posts message appears despite the posts loading in the "all" category.
+The error seems to disappear after a while but it should not appear at all.

+[00036] Paging should be applied for users when sending new messages.
+- Type: incorrect implementation
+- Status: pending
+- Source: frontend
+- Details: There should be a limited number of users displayed.

+[00037] The user should be able to attach images to Users/Forum Posts/Comments/Builds.
+- Type: missing feature
+- Status: pending
+- Source: frontend
+- Details: Additionally an admin should be able to attach images to Components/SubComponents.

+[00038] Admins should be able to send notifications from the admin panel.
+- Type: missing feature
+- Status: pending
+- Source: frontend
+- Details: The admin should be able to specify what kind of users will receive the notification.

+[00038] The admin should be able to plan future notifications for users through setting the send date to the future.
+- Type: incorrect implementation/error/missing feature
+- Status: pending
+- Source: backend/frontend
+- Details: The backend should only return notification based on whether the data passed or not, the frontend should allow the admins to choose the date.
+This feature will be necessary for sending promotional notifs later on.

+[00039] No paging in the admin panel.
+- Type: incorrect implementation
+- Status: pending
+- Source: frontend

+[00021-A] The admin page editing and viewing are broken - not fully fixed.
+- Type: incorrect implementation/missing feature
+- Status: FIXED
+- Source: frontend
+- Details: The components editing is not implemented yet.
+Posts cannot be edited

+[00040] Posted comments don't appear until the webpage is refreshed.
+- Type: incorrect implementation/error
+- Status: pending
+- Source: frontend

+[00041] The user cannot reply to a comment.
+- Type: missing feature
+- Status: pending
+- Source: frontend
+- Details: The user should be able to choose a comment they are replying to using "ParentCommentId" in the comment model.

+[00042] Administrators receive an unauthorized access notice for editing.
+- Type: incorrect implementation
+- Status: pending
+- Source: frontend
+- Details: Administrators should be able to edit anything, while moderators should be able to modify user related parts of the website (comments/user profiles/etc).

+[00043] The administrators and moderators should be able to assign user roles.
+- Type: missing feature
+- Status: pending
+- Source: frontend
+- Details: Assigning roles should function normally except for bans which should allow the staff to assigned the bannedUntil value.

+[00044] The UserGuide model is missing.
+- Type: missing feature
+- Status: pending
+- Source: backend

+[00045] There are no filters in the explore builds page.
+- Type: missing feature
+- Status: pending
+- Source: frontend

+[00027-A] The errors displayed to the users shouldn't contain error output - bug not fully fixed.
+- Type: incorrect implementation
+- Status: pending
+- Source: frontend
+- Details: User readable errors either should have simplified output or no output displayed at all.
+Example - the error for when the connection to the server fails.

+[00046] The filters in the parts webpage should be a dropdown for accessibility.
+- Type: incorrect implementation
+- Status: pending
+- Source: frontend